openCFS/cfs/source/cfstool/WVT.md

   the mean flow input  file or as data with respect to  a point cloud provided as CSV file.

+- The harmonic mechanic displacement at the  sensor position $P$ for the drive mode comes either from the WVT arguments file in the case of a decoupled FSI simulation or from  a named node (history  or mesh result) in the  case of a coupled FSI  simulation.
+For the  decoupled FSI simulation  the displacement has to be  read (manually or programtically) from the  mechanic results file and entered into the WVT arguments file.

 ## Examples

 - Straight Pipe with Stokes mean flow from HDF5